benroberts999/ampsci/README.md

   * See available input options for each operator by following with its name
   * e.g., `./ampsci -o hfs`

-Looking for atomic ionisation form-factors for dark-matter-electron scattering?
+### Looking for atomic ionisation form-factors for dark-matter-electron scattering?

 * See `Kionisation` module (`./ampsci -m Kionisation`)

-### Tutorials/examples

-* The fastest way to get familiar with ampsci is to follow the tutorials
-* A basic step-by-step tutorial: [doc/tutorial.md](doc/tutorial.md)
-* More advanced tutorials follow: [doc/tutorial_advanced.md](doc/tutorial_advanced.md), [doc/tutorial_CI.md](doc/tutorial_CI.md)
-  * See also: _doc/examples/ampsci.in_ -- an example/template input file
-  * In _doc/examples/_ there are several example input files, with the expected output; use these to test if everything is working

 ### Documentation